 Koreatown's multi-family building stock means most HVAC work occurs in occupied buildings with limited access windows, noise considerations, and shared infrastructure.
 We coordinate carefully with building managers to schedule work with minimum tenant disruption, obtain necessary HOA or building management approvals before starting work, and ensure all work meets both building code and building management requirements.

-The neighborhood's urban heat island effectβthe result of dense building coverage, limited green space, and high vehicle trafficβmeans the neighborhood experiences temperatures 3 to 5 degrees higher than nearby less-dense neighborhoods.
-HVAC systems here need to be sized for these specific urban conditions.
-We also recommend MERV 13 filtration as standard for Koreatown installations to manage air quality concerns.
+The neighborhood's urban heat island effect—the result of dense building coverage, limited green space, and high vehicle traffic—means the area experiences temperatures 3 to 5 degrees higher than nearby less-dense neighborhoods.
+HVAC systems here need to be sized for these specific conditions.
+Air quality is also a consistent concern given the proximity to the 10 Freeway and heavy street-level traffic, which is why we often recommend MERV 13 filtration.

 Our Diagnostic Process

 We don't guess.
-Our process starts with a multi-mode diagnosis where we test the system in both heating and cooling modes.
-We measure refrigerant pressures in both modes and identify the specific fault, whether it's a capacitor, contactor, reversing valve, or defrost board.
+We test the system in both heating and cooling modes, measure refrigerant pressures in both modes, and identify the specific fault.
+We test capacitors, contactors, the reversing valve, the defrost board, and refrigerant circuit components as indicated by the diagnostic.

 If the system is worth repairing, we will tell you.
 If the pattern points to replacement, we will explain why.
-We look at the age of the equipment, the cost of the specific repair, and the overall condition of the unit.
+We look at the age of the unit, the cost of the repair, and the overall condition of the equipment.

 Costs and Rebates

-You may be eligible for the TECH Clean CA rebate, which can range from $1,500 to $3,000 applied after installation.
-We will help you understand if your project qualifies.
+We can also help you understand potential savings, such as the TECH Clean CA rebate, which can range from $1,500 to $3,000 applied after installation.
+We will always provide a written estimate before we start any work.

 Health and Safety